Job Search Masterclass Specialized Job Searches

 Frequently Asked Questions About the Insight Investment Plan

 The "Open to Work" badge increases visibility to recruiters focused on volume, but it also signals you are an "oversupply," which can lower how much they think you are worth.
-By choosing a STRATEGIC_SHIFT, you change from being someone found by chance to an expert sought out for specific knowledge.
+By choosing a quality-over-quantity approach, you change from being someone found by chance to an expert sought out for specific knowledge.
 Recruiters who hire top people care much more about the smart insights you offer than a simple badge that says you need a job right away.

 It’s smart to protect your work, but in a tough job market, this is actually Small Proof of Concept.
 Think of it as a cheap way to prove you can solve a problem before the interview.
 You aren’t working for free; you are removing the risk for the company in hiring you, which lets you ask for a higher salary later.

-You don't need a huge existing circle of friends to do this plan; you just need a better way to reach out.
-Old-style networking fails because you ask for a favor (a referral) without giving value first.
-When you reach out with a sharp, smart question about how they handle their internal processes or a recent industry change, you aren't asking for a handout—you are starting a professional conversation based on shared knowledge.
+You don’t need a huge existing circle to do this plan; you just need a better way to reach out.
+Old-style networking fails because you ask for a favor without giving value first.
+When you reach out with a sharp, smart question about how they handle their internal processes or a recent industry change, you aren’t asking for a handout—you are starting a professional conversation based on shared knowledge.
 This builds a connection based on skill, not desperation.

 Taking Back Control of Your Career Story